How To Use Square For Recurring Payments & Invoices

-Whether you send a one-time or recurring invoice, enable Allow Customer to Save Card on File so your customer can approve.
+Whether you send a one-time or recurring invoice, enable Allow Customer to Save Card on File so that your customer can approve.
 Then you’ll be all set for repeat billing.

-Note: If you need to manually save a card on file from your Virtual Terminal at your computer, you’ll need to print out the approval form so your customer can sign it first.
+Note: If you need to manually save a card on file from your Virtual Terminal at your computer, you’ll need to print out the approval form so that your customer can sign it first.

 Here’s a screenshot of what the setup looks like for recurring invoices within the Square Dashboard.

-With Square Invoices, you can also request a deposit, either due immediately or within a specific time-frame.
-So for you business owners that charge a sign-up or other set-up fee, you can seamlessly add in a deposit request and cover all the bases.
+With Square Invoices, you can also request a deposit, either due immediately or within a specific timeframe.
+So for you business owners that charge a sign-up or other setup fee, you can seamlessly add in a deposit request and cover all the bases.

-Getting Paid with Square Invoices
+Getting Paid With Square Invoices

 When your customer makes a payment, credit card payments update automatically in their invoice.
 Your customer follows the Pay Now prompt to enter their details and can also approve saving the card on file.

 Did your customer send a check or pay you by cash?
-You can also record payment manually when you open up the invoice.
+You can also record payments manually when you open up the invoice.
 If your customer wants to pay over the phone, you can process the amount on your computer through the Square Virtual Terminal located within the Square Dashboard.
 And finally, you can process in-person payments and apply them directly to the invoice by swiping, dipping, or tapping your customer’s card to your connected Square Reader.
 Just make sure you go into Invoices and apply the payment to the existing customer invoice.